MicrosoftDocs/sdk-api/sdk-api-src/content/iads/nf-iads-iadsuser-setpassword.md

  - IADsUser.SetPassword
 ---

-# IADsUser::SetPassword

 ## -description

 The <b>IADsUser::SetPassword</b> method sets the user password to a specified value.
 For the LDAP provider, the user account must have been created and stored in the underlying directory using  <a href="/windows/desktop/api/iads/nf-iads-iads-setinfo">IADs::SetInfo</a> before <b>IADsUser::SetPassword</b> is called.

 The WinNT provider, however, enables you to set the password on a newly created user object prior to calling <a href="/windows/desktop/api/iads/nf-iads-iads-setinfo">SetInfo</a>.
 This ensures that you create  passwords that comply with the system password policy before you create the user account.

 ## -parameters

 ### -param NewPassword

-TBD

-#### - bstrNewPassword [in]

 A <b>BSTR</b> that contains the new password.